Imperial Hotel, Tokyo: Construction

-In late 1919, when work had just begun on the new hotel, the 1906 Imperial Hotel annex burnt to the ground.
+In late 1919, when work had just begun on the new hotel, the 1906 Imperial Hotel annex burned to the ground.
 Work on the new hotel was stopped while Wright designed a temporary annex, which was opened five months later.

-On 26 April 1922, the worst earthquake (6.8) in decades struck Tokyo.
+On 26 April 1922, the worst earthquake in decades (6.8 Richter) struck Tokyo.
 While many buildings in the area were destroyed and the remains of the first Imperial Hotel were toppled, the hotel itself—while shaken—stood completely undamaged.
 Wright was working on the upper floor of the building at the time, and he feared that the building would collapse when he heard a huge crash, but this turned out to just be the five chimneys from the first Imperial Hotel, which had burnt down 10 days earlier.

 The north wing of the new hotel and a partially completed center section opened on 2 July 1922, in time to host the reunion of the United States Naval Academy class of 1881.
 At this point, estimates were that it would only take about six weeks to complete the hotel, and since the south wing was a mirror image of the north, Wright decided that he could leave the completion to be supervised by Arata Endo.
 Wright left Japan on 22 July 1922, never to return.
 The hotel took another 11 months to complete, and officially opened in June 1923.

 The Frank Lloyd Wright annex (one of six Wright designs for Japan that was actually built) was destroyed in the Great Kantō earthquake on 1 September 1923, although by that time it was no longer in use.

 Architecture

-The Frank Lloyd Wright version was designed in the Maya Revival Style of architecture.
-It incorporates a tall, pyramid-like structure, and also loosely copies Maya motifs in its decorations.
-The main building materials are poured concrete, concrete block, and carved oya stone.
-The visual effect of the hotel was stunning and dramatic, though not unique; in recent years, architectural historians have noted a marked similarity with the Cafe Australia in Melbourne, Australia (1916), designed by Prairie School architects Marion Mahony and Walter Burley Griffin.
+The Frank Lloyd Wright version was designed in the Mayan Revival style of architecture.
+It incorporated a tall, pyramid-like structure, and also loosely copied Mayan motifs in its decorations.
+The main building materials were poured concrete, concrete block, and carved oya stone.
+The visual effect of the hotel was stunning and dramatic, though not entirely unique; it bears similarities to the Cafe Australia in Melbourne, Australia (1916), designed by Prairie School architects Marion Mahony and Walter Burley Griffin.

 The architecture heavily influenced the style of the Kōshien Hotel, which was constructed by Wright's apprentice Arata Endo.